PetroMLAI/PetroMLAI/README.md

 PhD in Petroleum Engineering, with a research background in reservoir characterization and digital rock physics.
 After my postdoc, I found myself moving into data analytics, working mainly in Tableau and picking up SQL along the way.

 I didn't want to stop there.
-I wanted to keep growing, so I built on that foundation and took an Applied Data Science program to build a real foundation in machine learning and AI.
+I wanted to keep growing, so I built on that foundation and enrolled in an Applied Data Science program to build a real foundation in machine learning and AI.

-Looking back, each step led naturally into the next, and brought me to where I am now: bringing my petroleum engineering background together with these data science skills, with a focus on reservoir characterizaton and improving oil recovery.
+Looking back, each step led naturally into the next, and brought me to where I am now: bringing my petroleum engineering background together with these data science skills, with a focus on reservoir characterization and improving oil recovery.

 This repo is where I'm documenting that work: real projects, built from the ground up, at the intersection of petroleum engineering and ML/AI.